FAIR Fine Art Guide

 • State the intended use clearly: insurance scheduling, estate planning, equitable distribution, donation planning, sale review, or general valuation triage.

 • How can I tell sterling from silverplate without damaging the object?
 Start with careful photographs of every mark and every area of visible wear.
-Record the exact wording you see and avoid aggressive polishing, scraping, or home testing that can damage the surface or confuse the evidence.
+Record the exact wording you see and avoid polishing, scraping, or home testing that can damage the surface or confuse the evidence.

 • Does a sterling mark automatically mean a piece is valuable?
 No. A sterling mark helps classify the object, but value still depends on maker, pattern, form, weight, completeness, condition, and the relevant collector or replacement market.